 (That's only partly hyperbole.
 The less exaggerated way to say it is that I was lucky enough to make a good impression on SalesLoft CEO Kyle Porter the 80,000 times I ran into him at events, and eventually he thought of me when a job opening came up.)

 SalesLoft is everything I was looking for, and more.
 The culture here is amazing — with core values of Positive, Supportive, Self-Starting, Results and Customers, it's hard not to be — and the people motivate me to bring my "A game" every minute of the day.
 I look forward to coming to work, and my days fly by with our intense application of "work hard, play hard."

 But what's even more important to me is that my role at SalesLoft touches on all of my passions.
-First as a Client Services Manager, then as a Product Manager, then as Chief of Staff, and now as Chief of Staff, I spend all day working with and helping people, both clients and teammates.
+First as Support and a Client Services Manager, then as a Product Manager, then as Chief of Staff, and now as Head of Community, I spend all day working with and helping people, both clients and teammates.
 And while I do answer questions and aid in developing solutions, I also learn so much from everyone else.
 There's something new to do or see every day, and I love getting to communicate this to our clients as we deliver products that solve their daily challenges.
 What I do makes a difference for people.
 Maybe it's not a dramatic difference like bringing medication or food to third-world countries, but it's a small difference that adds up in people's daily lives.